Are R&D Tax Credits Available in Maine?

 • Research expense tax credit is governed by statute 36 §5219-K.

-• The credit is also limited to 100% of the first $25,000 in tax liability plus 75% of the liability in excess of $25,000.
+• The credit is also limited to 100% of the corporation's first $25,000 in tax liability plus 75% of the liability in excess of $25,000.
+The Maine research credit may not reduce the tax due to less than zero.

 Maine R&D Tax Credit Case Study